aridjayarecipes/cutesrecipes.web.app/content/post/1736-simple-way-to-make-any-night-of-the-week-my-love-of-mussels-with-butter-sauce.md

 1. Get 20 g Butter

-I Love Food. mussels with white wine, smoked garlic &amp; parsley butter and thyme Drizzle and Dip. · Mussels over pasta with light, yet creamy white wine sauce made with garlic, butter, fresh basil Baked mussels recipe - the recipe of yummy appetizer, which cooked with a simple combination of.
+I Love Food. mussels with white wine, smoked garlic & parsley butter and thyme Drizzle and Dip. · Mussels over pasta with light, yet creamy white wine sauce made with garlic, butter, fresh basil Baked mussels recipe - the recipe of yummy appetizer, which cooked with a simple combination of.
 Mussels steamed in white wine and served in a sauce made from the cooking liquid with butter and shallots is a classic French preparation of mussels, moules marinières.
-This is Guy&#39;s method for moules marinières, the way he grew up making it in France, and one of the easiest and loveliest.
+This is Guy's method for moules marinières, the way he grew up making it in France, and one of the easiest and loveliest.

 <!--inarticleads2-->